vapor/docs/3.0/docs/getting-started/http.md

 ### What is the difference?

 HTTP/1 is a protocol designed in the '90s for the then new and rapidly evolving internet.
 The protocol is designed around simplicity above security and functionality.
-Since then, many kinds of attacks have been designed against the protocol, resulting in the ability to attack HTTP/1 servers relatively easily.
-Vapor 3 is designed with these attacks in mind and is relatively secure [as is described here](../security/dos.md).

 HTTP/2 is a protocol with security and performance in mind.
 Designed with experience of the past 20 years of internet in addition to modern standards such as a high bandwidth and many resources per page.